billmcnamara/STM32sieve/README.md

 rescaling and graph reset complete via a single line approximation.
 Tested slightly beyond x = 10^9

-Room for improvement: change int to unsigned int and continue for ever...
+Room for improvement:

+  o change int to unsigned int and continue for ever...

+  o currently maximum x is 779079743